George Kisevalter

 George Kisevalter (April 4, 1910 – October 1, 1997) was an American operations officer of the CIA, who handled Major Pyotr Popov, the first Soviet GRU officer run by the CIA.
 He had some involvement with Soviet intelligence Colonel Oleg Penkovsky, active in the 1960s, who had more direct relations with British MI-6.

 Early life

-George Kisevalter was born on 4 April 1910, in St. Petersburg, Russian Empire, the son of an Imperial Russian Army munitions expert and his wife, and grandson of a Russian deputy finance minister.
+Kisevalter was born on 4 April 1910, in St. Petersburg, Russian Empire, the son of an Imperial Russian Army munitions expert and his wife, and grandson of a Russian deputy finance minister.

 In 1915, Kisevalter's father, accompanied by his family, was sent to the United States in order to purchase weapons for the Russian military.
 They were still out of the Russian Empire on this extensive trip when the Bolshevik Revolution occurred two years later.
 The Kisevalters remained in the United States.
 There they eventually became naturalized and settled in New York City, where there developed a sizeable Russian emigre community.
 The young George attended Stuyvesant High School.